-There is a great deal of technical information about our instruments posted as technical notes.
-These Tech Notes, as well as manuals, brochures, software, cleaning procedures and scientific papers, may be downloaded from the 2B Technologies website.
+There is a great deal of technical information about our instruments posted as technical notes on the 2B Tech website.
+These technical notes, as well as manuals, brochures, software, cleaning procedures and scientific papers, are posted and may be downloaded at https://2btech.io/downloads/.
+Select a specific instrument to see relevant downloads for that model number.